 You need to have done the necessary research to determine the correct keywords for your campaign.
 In this step, you are just filling in the chosen keywords into the keyword section.
 When you are just getting started with Google AdWords, it is not recommended to just fill in hundreds or thousands of search terms.

 on second thoughts, start with several important ones that are most relevant to the service or product you are advertising, and then gradually build from there.

-8 — Maximum CPC or Default Bid
+8 — Maximum CPC or Default Bid.

 This is the maximum amount per click that you are bidding for each keyword.
 Remember that each keyword is hypothetically a unique market, and this means that all your major keywords will require their prices.
 Google will enable you to set the individual bids for each keyword later on.
-If you want to know the best bid tactics for you, just read Adwords’ help page about it.
+If you want to know the best bid tactics for you, just read Adwords’s help page about it.
 If you are paying a low budget, it is better to start by bidding on cheaper keywords to ensure that your ads are seen by the highest number of people.
-If you go after some of the highly-priced keywords, you will probably exhaust your marketing funds very quickly as well as the fact that your adverts are only going to be seen a few times during the day instead of the entire day.
+And if you go after some of the highly-priced keywords, you will probably exhaust your marketing funds very quickly as well as the fact that your adverts are only going to be seen a few times during the day instead of the entire day.

-9 — Review the Ad
+9 — Review the Ad.